-- Do not go to school or work, to a daycare, or to any public place such as a store.
+- Do not go to school or work or to an early childhood or daycare centre or any other public place, such as a store or in public transport.

 - Do not go out for a walk.